rspamd/rspamd.com/doc/modules/milter_headers.md

 ### Postfix example

 The following configuration example allows DSN requests from local subnets and authenticated users only.
 The `smtpd_discard_ehlo_keyword_address_maps` is applied to `smtp` service only, `smtps` and `submission` are not affected.
+Please ensure you modify the example below to match your subnet(s).

 esmtp_access:
 ```conf